Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Ordering Policies

-\begin{remark} The above result extends to the case where the algorithm creates a weak ordering (which can be made strict through a tie-breaking procedure) rather than a strict ordering of transactions.
-In that case Definitions $2$ and $3$ are adapted to weak orders; we get a score that might assign the same value to two different transactions.
+\begin{remark} The above result extends to the case where the policy creates a weak ordering (which can be made strict through a tie-breaking procedure) rather than a strict ordering of transactions.
+In that case, Definitions~\ref{def:iit} and~\ref{def:score} are adapted to weak orders, and we get a score that might assign the same value to two different transactions.
 The relaxation to weak orders is useful for the case that the set of transactions is uncountable and not a subset of the real numbers (e.g.~if $\mathcal{T}=\mathbb{R}^2_+$).
 In that case, the Cantor axiom is impossible to satisfy for strict orders but satisfiable for weak orders. \end{remark}

-Note that in our context assuming $\mathcal{T}$ is countable or even finite is safe, as there is a smallest time increments for a time stamp and a smallest bid increment.
-Moreover, the algorithm considers transactions in a finite time interval and bids are upper-bounded by the maximum number of tokens in the system.
+\mypara{Discussion.} We note that in our context, assuming $\mathcal{T}$ is countable or even finite is safe, as there is a finite smallest time increment for timestamps and a finite smallest bid increment.
+Moreover, the ordering policy deals with ordering transactions in a finite time interval and bids will be upper-bounded by the maximum value in the system (e.g., the maximum number of tokens).
 However, for the subsequent economic analysis, it will be more convenient to work with the continuum where differences in time stamps and bids can be arbitrarily small.

-Having proven that score-based algorithms are essentially the only ones satisfying the independence of irrelevant alternatives, we turn to selecting the most natural one among them.
-FCFS is the scoring function that corresponds to scoring transactions by their timestamp only while scoring transactions only by bids corresponds to the first-price auction solution.
-The scoring function from~\eqref{score_formula} corresponds to the simplest mixture of these two given a constraint that no transactions should be able to outbid a time difference $g$, as already argued above.
+Having proven that score-based algorithms are essentially the only ones satisfying the independence of irrelevant transactions property, we turn to selecting the most natural one among them.
+Note that FCFS is the scoring function that corresponds to scoring transactions by their timestamp only while scoring transactions only by bids corresponds to the first-price auction solution.
+In the next section, we show how our scoring policy $\sysname$ corresponds to a simple mixture of these two strategies.